What types and quantities of emissions could be associated with a hydrogen network (production, transport, etc.)?

 Why might this be relevant?

-The project provides technical specifications on hydrogen storage and injection into the UK gas network, which directly addresses the question.
+The project focuses on hydrogen gas storage and injection into the UK gas network, providing technical specifications related to emissions associated with hydrogen production and transport.

 Hydrogen is undoubtely the most talked-about carbon-free energy vector.
 However, policymakers and citizens that are supporting hydrogen large-scale penetration in the energy sector should not only be aware of the evident...